martin-ueding/geo-activity-playground/docs/features/share-picture.md

 You might want to remove points that are close to your home, work or relatives.
 For this you can define arbitrary polygons as "privacy zones".

-To create such a polygon, go to [GeoJSON IO](https://geojson.io/).
+To create such a polygon, go to [GeoJSON.io](https://geojson.io/).
 You will see a map similar to this one:

 ![](geojson-io-1.png)